JOvenOven/ctf-writeups/Cyber_Apocalypse_2024_Hacker_Royale/pwn/delulu/README.md

 [-] ALERT ALERT ALERT ALERT

 ```
 The program does not display our input but instead prints stack pointers.
-This behavior indicates that the program is vulnerable to String Format Vulnerability, a fact corroborated by the code itself.
-The user input is directly passed to the printf() function without a corresponding format specifier, which poses a security risk.
-It should have been written as follows:
+This behavior indicates that the program is vulnerable to ``String Format Vulnerability``, a fact corroborated by the code itself.
+The user input is directly passed to the ``printf()`` function without a corresponding format specifier, which poses a security risk.
+That specific line of code should have been written as follows:
 ```c
 printf("%s", (char *)&local_38);
 ```

 ## Exploitation phase

 To trigger the execution of the ``delulu()`` function, we must modify the value of ``local_48`` from ``0x1337babe`` to ``0x1337beef``.
 Exploiting the String Format Vulnerability allows us to overwrite memory values, including those referenced by variables on the stack.
-By identifying the offset in the stack of the ``local_40`` variable, which holds the address of our target ``local_48``, we can achieve this.
+By identifying the offset in the stack of the ``local_40`` variable, which holds the address of our target ``local_48``, we can achieve that goal.
 The offset was determined using this fuzzing script:

 ```py
 from pwn import *